NipenPaul/grocery-app/README.md

 # grocery-app
-You can add, edit, delete, view, and search the product Using HTML, CSS, JavaScript, Nodejs, Express, and MongoDB
+You can add, edit, delete, view, and search the product.<br>
+Using HTML, CSS, JavaScript, Nodejs, Express, and MongoDB

 ## Live Server